TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 Clusters are the basis for Nanite's LOD generation algorithm.
 At each LOD level, clusters are arranged into groups of 8 to 32 clusters.
 Each group is decimated to half the number of triangles and then split into 4 to 16 new clusters.
 The boundary of each group is left unchanged so that there will be no cracks when rendering adjacent clusters at LOD level *L* and *L-1*.
 The process repeats at the next level up with the key difference that a different set of groups with different boundaries is used.
 This ensures that all boundaries will eventually be decimated.
 The resulting clusters are organized using a bounding volume hierarchy per mesh.

 LOD generation doubles the total number of triangles stored, so it is important to be as space efficient as possible.
-Similarly to Navisworks, everything is serialized to a compressed on disk format designed so that geometry can be streamed in and decompressed on the fly.
+Similar to Navisworks, everything is serialized to a compressed on disk format designed so that geometry can be streamed in and decompressed on the fly.

 ### Load